|

 Rare color photo of Art in Italy

 On one bridge site in Italy the radio operators were assigned the duty of monitoring the water level in the river.
 We were concerned that the Germans might blow up a dam upstream and flood the bridges.
-So we were responsible for monitoring the water levels to watch for such as that so we could warn the bridge builders downstream.

-We were stationed for the longest time in Italy because of Cassino.
 We were having trouble taking it and I think they finally got some Polish troops to come in and help take it.
 We were held up there for the longest time because we couldn't advance.
-I never went into the city of Cassino after it was taken, but I've seen a lot of pictures of it.
+I never went into the city of Cassino after it was taken, but I've seen a

 We were also delayed in Italy because we were on the southern flank of the Anzio beach head.
 They had a lot of trouble there too, and that held up our advance.